Slow Rush Games logo,

 You will need a powerful graphics card to support lighting at such high resolutions.

-Will it support >60hz monitors?
+Will Signs of Danger support 4K monitors?

 Are you really a solo developer?

-However, I have received some government funding and used that to work with an artist who has polished up or redone a lot of my sprite work, hire a composer to make the announcement trailer music and receive some advice from a marketing pro.
+I have received some government funding and used that to work with an artist who has polished up or redone a lot of my sprite work, hire a composer to make the announcement trailer music and receive some advice from a marketing pro.

 You finished the whole damn FAQ?